preet801/ELK-STACK/README.md

 <h3>Explanation</h3>

   <p> Elasticsearch instance helps in log analysis, security intelligence and is designed for searching large amounts of data.</p>
+  <p> the key benfits of using ELK stack is centralized logging, flexibility, visualizations, scalability and eco systems</p>

 How to spin up your own elastic search instance?